sandun21/sandun21.github.io/index.md

 ## Education
 - BSc.
 Engineering (Hons.) in Biomedical Engineering,\
-   University of Moratuwa (ongoing)
+   University of Moratuwa                  (2022-2026)

 ## Projects
 ### Restaurant Robot
 [repo](https://github.com/LUNA-Vision-based-Restaurant-Robot)

 Restaurant Robot which is implemented with a vision based navigation system with the usage of Kinectv2 camera.
 We have done our project ROS1 Noetic Ninjemys and used fakelidar of kinect to navigate without the usage of a lidar.
+We used gazebo for simulation purposes and we are still continuing the project with ROS2 integration.

 ![EEG Band Discovery](/assets/img/eeg_band_discovery.jpeg)

 ### Biosense-AI Deep Learning Based ECG Signal Classifier and Interpreter
 [repo](https://github.com/BioSense-AI)

-Used **Matlab** to train over 100 machine learning models which estimated particulate matter concentrations based on a suite of over 300 biometric variables.
-We found biometric variables can be used to accurately estimate particulate matter concentrations at ultra-fine spatial scales with high fidelity (r2 = 0.91) and that smaller particles are better estimated than larger ones.
-Inferring environmental conditions solely from biometric measurements allows us to disentangle key interactions between the environment and the body.
+Biosense-AI is an ECG achieving device which is integrated with Orange pi SBC for computations.
+It uses our specially designed PCB for filtering and amplification of Ethe signal which is to be fed in to the SBC via analog to digital converter.
+Also we captures SPO2 and Heart Rate data through integrated sensors which also used to be processed by the SBC.
+We uses deep learning techniques to capture and uses SHAP values to interpret deformities in ECG waveform.

 ![Bike Study](/assets/img/bike_study.jpeg)